metral/pulumihome/Producing-an-SDK.md

 In order for customers to get the new release, you need to update the [install page on docs.pulumi.com](https://docs.pulumi.com/install/).
 Note that the /releases/ endpoint on `docs.pulumi.com` will proxy any requests for non-prerelease published SDKs to the right S3 bucket.

 1. In your `pulumi/docs` repository, update [`install/index.md`](https://github.com/pulumi/docs/blob/master/install/index.md).
 Update the variable `installer_version` in the YAML [front matter](https://jekyllrb.com/docs/frontmatter/).
 Verify that the links are correct when you generate the site locally.
 1. Generate a new changelog, following the instructions in the docs repo readme [Generating a change log](https://github.com/pulumi/docs#generating-a-change-log).
+   - A list of contributors will be generated, based on pull request authors.
+Change the text to something like, "We'd like to thank these  community members for their contributions to this release".
+Remove Pulumi team members from the list.
 1. Update the quickstart and reference content to integrate any breaking changes.
 Add or remove known issues from [known-issues.md](https://github.com/pulumi/docs/blob/master/reference/known-issues.md).
 1. Update the READMEs and `package.json` in [Pulumi examples](https://github.com/pulumi/examples).
 1. Generate new API reference docs, following the instructions in https://github.com/pulumi/docs#development.